Level I: Mindfulness Foundations and Development

 It is expected that you will complete the essay of the study module at least two months prior to your attendance at the Intensive.
 This work provides an opportunity for you to integrate your personal experience and understanding with theory.
 Details will be available on acceptance into the program.
 Pre-reading for the course is listed here.
 A range of articles and other resources will be provided on enrolment in the Study Module.

-The seven day Intensive provides an in-depth residential context to explore a range of didactic, experiential and small group work.
-It will provide opportunities for practice teaching/leading with supervision from the instructors (usual teacher/student ratio 1:12).
+Modules 1 - 3 offer a range of didactic, experiential and small group work either via the Live Online or Residential Intensive formats.
+They will provide opportunities for practice teaching/leading with supervision from the instructors.
 A strong emphasis in the Intensive is on the development and integration of personal and professional qualities which support authentic mindfulness teaching and learning.
 It offers a challenging and deepening process of exploration and engagement with self and others, using the ground of practice as our base.
 Specific areas of focus will include:

 - The rationale for how mindfulness works for a range of mental and physical health conditions including pain, stress, anxiety, depression and trauma